 - 19. In accordance with its Statute, IRENA is mandated to initiate discussion and ensure interaction with other governmental and non-governmental organisations and networks in the field of renewable energy.
-Within this framework, SMED will oversee engagement, both with the private sector through the Business Advisory Council and with civil society, to strengthen the advocacy role of the Agency, refine the way in which it represents renewable energy and obtain input from the private sector and civil society to support IRENA's activities. - 20.
-SMED will also oversee the administration of the first project cycle of the Abu Dhabi Fund for Development (ADFD) for renewable energy projects in developing countries and will assist in the implementation of the second call for proposals.
-With the guidance of an Advisory Committee, as well as a Panel of Experts, IRENA will seek to integrate the project selection process for the first funding cycle and to introduce improvements to the second funding cycle.
+Within this framework, SMED will oversee engagement, both with the private sector and with civil society, to strengthen the advocacy role of the Agency, refine the way in which it represents renewable energy and obtain input from the private sector and civil society to support IRENA's activities. - 20.
+SMED will also oversee the administration of the first project cycle of the Abu Dhabi Fund for Development (ADFD) for renewable energy projects in developing countries.
+It will also review of lessons learned from the first cycle, with the view to improving the process and conditions prior to the second call for proposals.
+With the guidance of an Advisory Committee, as well as a Panel of Experts, and in consultation with ADFD, IRENA will propose improvements to the second funding cycle.

-- i) Direction, guidance and policy leadership of all programmatic and administrative actions; - ii) Facilitation of audits, written management responses and implementation of audit recommendations; - iii) Substantive, technical and administrative assistance for the first two project cycles of ADFD renewable energy projects; and - iv) Leadership in the engagement with the private sector and civil society.
+- i) Direction, guidance and policy leadership of all programmatic and administrative actions; - Facilitation of audits, written management responses and implementation of audit recommendations; - iii) Refined substantive, technical and administrative polices and processes of IRENA/ADFD project cycles; and - iv) Leadership in the engagement with the private sector and civil society.